 The United Nations has declared 2019 to be the international year of the periodic table to celebrate the 150th anniversary of Dmitri Mendeleev's discovery.
-The Western Michigan ACS will attempt to create the world's largest periodic table during National Chemistry Week on Saturday, October 19, 2019.
+The Western Michigan ACS will attempt to create the world's largest periodic table during National Chemistry Week on Saturday, October 19, 2019 at the Kelly Family Sports Center on the campus of GVSU.
 This will be accomplished by having different teams design elements on table cloths that will be 216" by 162" each (see details below) to represent all 118 elements of the periodic table.
 The complete periodic table will then be 120 yards long by 54 yards tall, nearly the size of a football field!
-While the location of this event is still being worked out (please check back in early 2019 for final details), we are eagerly accepting commitments from groups to create the various elements.
-In addition to our attempt to set a new Guinness World Record, we will have demonstrations and hands-on chemistry activities throughout the event like is normally done during Chemistry at the Mall.
+We are eagerly accepting commitments from groups to create the various elements and you can follow this link to see what elements are still unclaimed.
+In addition to our attempt to set a new Guinness World Record, we will have demonstrations and hands-on chemistry activities throughout the event like is normally done if you have attended Chemistry at the Mall.
 The event will be free and open to the public.

-If your group is interested in making one of the elements, please use this form to sign-up for a specific element.
+If your group is interested in making one of the elements, please use follow this link to find an element that you will make, and email Michelle DeWitt (email@example.com) to confirm your selection.
 Each element should adhere to the following: